ecomods/patternscaper/.github/instructions/development_plan.instructions.md

 multilayer classification that can also consider e.g. vegetation height or density.
 - Support more landscape metrics that are not from the `landscapemetrics` package.
 - Support for other types of NNs
+- Idea for additional evaluation:
+  - **"lin_mod_r2"** method: Will rank metrics by R² values, showing how much variance is explained by landscape type
+- Parallel processing support for large raster datasets to improve performance

 # Development plan